smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 <details>
  <summary><b>The icons are not showing on the display.</b></summary>

  Upload the icons to your clock first using the Awtrix interface.
+Go to your Ulanzi URL, Icons tab, fill in the icon ID, and click on Preview to check it.
+Use the download button to upload the icon to the Ulanzi clock.
 </details>